Barrett Tillman: Early life

-Born a fourth-generation Oregonian, descended from American pioneers, American Revolutionary War Patriots, Pilgrims (e.g. Priscilla Alden) and Pocahontas, Tillman was raised on the family wheat and cattle ranch.
+Born a fourth-generation Oregonian, descended from American pioneers, American Revolutionary War Patriots, Pilgrims (i.e. Priscilla Alden) and Pocahontas, Tillman was raised on the family wheat and cattle ranch.
 His younger brothers include a breeder of exotic animals and a Rhodes Scholar.
 In high school he was an Eagle Scout, won two state titles as a rudimental drummer, and was a champion speaker and debater.
 Tillman was first published in 1964 at age 15 and graduated from the University of Oregon in 1971 with a bachelor's degree in journalism.

 Like his father, a Navy trained pilot in World War II, Tillman developed an early passion for aviation and learned to fly at age 16.
 Over the next several years, he flew a variety of vintage and historic aircraft, including a pre-WW II Navy trainer and a restored dive-bomber.
 The latter became the subject of his first book, The Dauntless Dive Bomber of World War II, published in 1976.
 It established the format for many subsequent books, operational histories of U.S. Navy aircraft.